beNative/local-llm-interface/TECHNICAL_MANUAL.md

 ### Chat Performance Optimization
 The chat view faced a performance degradation issue in long conversations, where input latency increased significantly.
 This was caused by the re-rendering of the entire message list on every keystroke in the input box.
 The issue was resolved by memoizing the individual chat message component (`MemoizedChatMessage` using `React.memo`).
 This ensures that only the message components whose props have changed (e.g., the last message being streamed) are re-rendered, while the rest of the conversation history is not, leading to a consistently smooth user experience regardless of conversation length.

+### Code Block Intelligence
+The `ChatView` component implements a heuristic-based language detection function (`detectLang`) to identify the programming language within markdown code blocks when one is not specified.
+This allows for robust syntax highlighting via `react-syntax-highlighter` and dynamically enables language-specific actions (e.g., running Python code, saving to a Node.js project).

+### API Client Robustness
+The `ApiView` component's request generation logic has been hardened to handle variations in the LLM's JSON output.
+It now flexibly parses HTTP headers (accepting both arrays of objects and plain objects) and safely stringifies the request body, preventing crashes from malformed or improperly escaped model responses.

 ### Services Deep Dive

 - **`llmService.ts`**: Handles all communication with the LLM server.